esh04/Movie-Recommender/README.md

 ## How it works
 - Choose the genre you are in the mood for.
 - User can also specify the language and the preferable release date of the movie they wish to watch.
-- We ask the user to select the movies they have watched and like from a list of 10 movies randomly selected from the top 250 in that genre.
+- We ask the user to select the movies they have watched and liked from a list of 10 movies selected from the top 250 following the set conditions.
 - Depending on the choices they make we provide them with one movie perfectly suited for them

 ## Recommendation System